Turkey is building its own larger version of the Pentagon which spans 135 million square feet and will be home to around 15,000 people | ExBulletin

 Turkey is building its own larger version of the Pentagon which spans 135 million square feet and will be home to around 15,000 people

-During the inauguration ceremony on Monday, Turkish President Recep Tayyip Erdogan said the new complex – tentatively called Crescent Star – would “sow fear” in The enemies of Turkey, Nikkei Asia reported.
+During the inauguration ceremony on Monday, Turkish President Recep Tayyip Erdogan has said the new complex – tentatively called Crescent Star – will “sow fear” among Turkey’s enemies, Nikkei Asia reported.

-The entire complex will cover a total of 135.6 million square feet with an interior area of 9.5 million square feet, and is expected to accommodate up to 15,000 employees, Erdogan said, by local media Daily Sabah.
+The entire complex will cover a total of 135.6 million square feet with an interior area of 9.5 million square feet, and is expected to accommodate up to 15,000 employees, Erdogan said, according to local media.
+Daily Sabah.

-On the other hand, the The US Pentagon has 6.5 million square feet of office space, and the entire floor space of the US Capitol building could already fit in one of the five corners of the Pentagon, according to the US Department of Defense.
+In contrast, the U.S. Pentagon has 6.5 million square feet of office space, and the entire floor space of the U.S. Capitol building could already fit in any of the five corners of the Pentagon, according to the U.S. Department of defense.

 An artist’s impression of the Turkish Crescent Star complex shows that it is poised to adopt a ring structure similar to that of the Pentagon, but that it is also modeled on the flag of Turkey.